 New Orleans is usually a place you associate with fun, whether you're in town for a massive party like Mardi Gras or Southern Decadence, or simply hanging out on Bourbon Street on any given weekend.
-What you might not realize, at least not immediately, is that underneath New Orleans historic – and sometime, to be sure, a little seedy – exterior lies some of the spookiest places in the country.
+What you might not realize, at least not immediately, is that underneath New Orleans historic – and sometimes, to be sure, a little seedy – exterior lies some of the spookiest places in the country.
 Have you visited any of them?

 St. Louis Cemetery #1